Milton Young: Political career in Washington, D.C.

 Young was also close friends with Senate Majority Leader and later President of the United States, Lyndon B. Johnson, calling him the President that was most close to "agriculture and rural America".
 Young voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968, as well as the Voting Rights Act of 1965 and the confirmation of Thurgood Marshall to the U.S. Supreme Court, but did not vote on the 24th Amendment to the U.S. Constitution.
 Despite voting against Medicare and Medicaid in 1965, Young co-sponsored health care bills that advocated for benefits and services similar to the Medicare program for people under 65 (as well as their spouses and children) through the Social Security Act, as well as a federally run health care program that would have replaced Medicaid.
 Young also voted in favor of the Comprehensive Child Development Act of 1971, which was vetoed by President Nixon, and the Equal Rights Amendment in 1972.
 When asked about a potential candidacy for his Senate seat from journalist Eric Sevareid in 1968, Young replied: "What does Sevareid know about wheat?"
 In 1974, during his last election for the U.S. Senate, Young's age was being used against him during the General election; Young aired campaign commercials showing himself breaking a piece of board with a karate chop and won re-election.

 Young once said of his career in the Senate and loyalty to the people of his state: "I have always tried to stay close to the people.
 In North Dakota to be elected and to stay on, you have to know the farmers and stay close to them.
 They are loyal to a fault."
 As a result of the 1980 elections, Republicans won control of the Senate.
 As the longest-serving Republican Senator, Young would have been in line to become President pro tempore.
 However, he had chosen to retire instead of running for a seventh term.
 In deference to his long service in the body, he was elected President pro tempore by the lame duck Democratic-controlled Senate on December 5 and served for one day.

 Later personal life

 Young's first wife died shortly before their golden anniversary in 1969.
 Young's second wife was Patricia Byrne, his secretary in the Senate, of Bowman, North Dakota.
 Young died at his retirement home in Sun City, Arizona on May 31, 1983, and was buried at Berlin, North Dakota.
 The Milton R. Young Power Plant in Oliver County was named in his honor.
-The tallest building in Minot is a public housing facility which bears his name.
+The tallest building in Minot is a public housing facility which bears his name (Milton Young Towers).